Florida Seals: History

 The team was formed as the Orlando Seals and played its first season beginning in October 2002 with the Atlantic Coast Hockey League (ACHL).
 That first year's team included former NHL players Zac Boyer, David Goverde, Chris LiPuma, and Terry Ryan.
 It was coached by former Tampa Bay Lightning player Stan Drulia.
 The Seals were running away with the league during the regular season and made a pivotal move at the trade deadline getting high scoring center Mike Sanderson and defenseman Dave Mills.
 These moves at the trade deadline gave the Seals the final pieces to win the ACHL regular season.
 The Seals' original staff was made up of owner Jeff Brubaker until he ran out of money one month into the season and David Waronker took over the franchise.
-Other staff members brought in were GM Sammy Wallace, Joe Fellini, John Dyer, Erika Hodges, and Tom Bradley.
+The staff included several former employees of the Orlando Solar Bears (IHL) including GM Sammy Wallace, Joe Fellini, John Dyer as well as newcomers Erika Hodges, and Tom Bradley.
 With the backing of several Solar Bears' season ticket holders, the Seals got off to a solid start attendance-wise and later on the ice thanks to a solid core of hockey fans in Orlando and a roster full of veteran players.
 With Waronker's investment, the staff was able to make the team a success.
 The Seals were the winners of that league's first and only President's Cup in 2003 as well as the Commissioner's Cup as regular season champions after a 43–14 record.
 League Commissioner Jim Riggs awarded the trophy to the Waronker and Orlando mayor Buddy Dyer during an on-ice ceremony at one of the regular season games.
 The Seals swept both Macon Trax and Knoxville in the playoffs to win the championship on the road in Knoxville.

 The team's celebration event, held at Wall Street Plaza in downtown Orlando, drew hundreds of fans to celebrate the city's second hockey championship.
 When the ACHL folded, they and two other teams, the Jacksonville Barracudas and the Macon Trax, merged into the new World Hockey Association 2 (WHA2), founded by Waronker and longtime Canadian hockey man and former WHA staffer Peter Young.
 The second season brought a coaching change as Stan Drulia left Orlando to take over the coaching duties of the Augusta Lynx of the ECHL.
 Former Pittsburgh Penguin Jim Paek was brought in to lead the Seals in year two.

 After the 2003–04 season, the team went through several coaching and staff change including Paek being replaced by former Macon Trax head coach Tommy Stewart when the Trax ceased operations.
 The Seals were also announced to join the Southern Professional Hockey League (SPHL) for the 2004–05 season.